Thomas Oates |

 Graduate Teaching Assistant

-Laurel is a sixth year Ph.D. student in American Studies.
+Laurel is a Ph.D. student in American Studies.
 She received her B.A. in English from Gustavus Adolphus College in St. Peter, Minnesota and her M.A. in English Literature from the University of Colorado - Boulder.
 Her research interests include popular American cinema, popular culture, and gender and women’s studies.

 |